 Start by gathering all the items that you will need.
-The candle making process will go much more smoothly if everything is readily accessible.
+The process will go much more smoothly if everything is readily accessible.

 Butcher Paper or Newspaper